Sakitoshi/retropie-crt-tvout/README.md

-if you wish to force 480i you can create a _480i.txt_ file inside the configuration folder of the system with a list with the file name (case insensitive, extension optional but recomended) of the games you want to force 480i. example: configs/psx/480i.txt containing Bloody Roar 2.pbp.
+if you wish to force 480i you can create a _480i.txt_ file inside the configuration folder of the system with a list with the file name (case insensitive, extension optional but recomended) of the games you want to force 480i. example: _configs/psx/480i.txt_ containing _Bloody Roar 2.pbp_.

 #### how to use:
 - it is recommended to use a fresh installation of retropie but isn't mandatory.